 These are pedals that I have built for sale.
-Look at my Reverb.com shop to see if I have got any for sale, or get in touch and I can build a new.
+Look at my Reverb.com shop to see if I have got any for sale.

 This fuzz is based on the Foxx Tone Machine, but I have added input and output buffers to make it play better with other pedals anywhere in the pedal chain.
 The controls are (left to right) Sustain (“fuzz”, from very little to sometimes oscillating mayhem), Tone and Volume).
 NOS Russian germanium diodes are used for … Continue reading Octave Fuzz

 This is a parametric equalizer that also can serve as a very versatile boost pedal.It has two frequency bands you can choose between: low (about 40-400 Hz) and high (about 300-3000 Hz).
 The boost/cut is +/- 15 dB.
 A JFET output gain stage adds an extra 26 dB boost.
 Works with 9-18V DC.
 You might … Continue reading Parametric Equalizer/Booster